geostyler/geostyler/src/Component/Symbolizer/WellKnownNameEditor/WellKnownNameEditor.example.md

-This demonstrates the use of WellKnownNameEditor.
+This demonstrates the use of `WellKnownNameEditor`.

 ```jsx
 const React = require('react');